Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 ### HTTP-level Security
-The guidelines and principles defined in this extensions are client agnostic.
+The guidelines and principles defined in this extension are client agnostic.
 When implementing a client agnostic API, one SHOULD at least facilitate that multi-purpose generic HTTP-clients like browsers are able to securely interact with the API.
-When implementing an API for a specific client it is possible to limit measures as long as it ensures secure access for this specific client.
-Nevertheless it is adviced to review the following security measures, which are mostly inspired by the [OWASP REST Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html)
+When implementing an API for a specific client it may be possible to limit measures as long as it ensures secure access for this specific client.
+Nevertheless it is advised to review the following security measures, which are mostly inspired by the [OWASP REST Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html)

+Even while remaining client agnostic, clients can be classified in four major groups.
+This is much in line with common practice in OAuth2.
+The groups are:
+1. Web applications.
+2. Native applications.
+3. Browser-based applications.
+4. System-to-system applications.

+This section contains elements that apply to the generic classes of clients listed above.
+Although not every client implementation has a need for all the specifications referenced below, a client agnostic API SHOULD provide these to facilitate any client to implement relevant security controls.

+Most specifications referenced in this section are applicable to the first three classes of clients listed above.
+Security considerations for native applications are provided in [OAUth2 for Native Apps]](https://tools.ietf.org/html/rfc8252), much of which can help non-OAuth2 based implementations as well.
+For browser-based applications a subsection is included with additional details and information.
+System-to-system (sometimes called machine-to-machine) may have a need for the listed specifications as well.
+Note that different usage patterns may be applicable in contexts with system-to-system clients, see above under Client Authentication.

 #### Security Headers
 There are a number of security related headers that can be returned in the HTTP responses to instruct browsers to act in specific ways.
 However, some of these headers are intended to be used with HTML responses, and as such may provide little or no security benefits on an API that does not return HTML.
 The following headers SHOULD be included in all API responses: